Muskan16-web/Muskan16-web/README.md

 - 👀 ABOUT ME
-- I am a dedicated web developer with a passion for creating beautiful and functional web developmens.
+- I am a dedicated web developer with a passion for creating beautiful and functional web developments.
 With a medium foundation in HTML , CSS , JavaScript and modern frameworks . i love turning complex problems into simple , elegant solutions .
 I'm always eager to learn new technologies and eager to contribute to the open-source community.

--
 - 🌱 I’m currently learning TypeScript , React , Angular , Node.js
 - 💞️ I’m looking to collaborate on frontened web development
 - 📫 How to reach me , my email adrress is muskanrrai16@gmail.com